 - From data you already have – you can decipher and infer segmentation data from data you already have

 No one approach above can provide you all the segmentation data you need.
 There is simply no perfect lead database in the sky and some of the data you need is your own.
 1 and 2 are givens.
 People’s experiences vary widely with 3.
 4 yields very high quality marketing data, but it is very expensive to scale beyond the smallest databases.
-Very few marketers take advantage of 5 and 6, but with a little bit of automation help, companies can gain a lot of rich segmentation data by processing what they already own.
+Very few marketers take advantage of 5 and 6, but with a little bit of marketing automation segmentation help, companies can gain a lot of rich segmentation data by processing what they already own.
 Let’s take a look at one very common example.

 Produce job seniority and job function segmentation from job title

 Job title data is useless unless you can distill the endless combination of words into useful segmentation data.
 In this blog Do You Really Know Who Your Customers Are? we showed how to use our Word Frequency and Rank Analytics to get a quick sense of how job titles breakdown in your database.
 Now we will see how to turn that free-form data into structured segmentation data.

 Enter the powerful combination of Data Rules and Reference Data.

 In Openprise, Data Rules are rules that automate data manipulation tasks.
 These rules are also based on simple IF-THEN templates.
 Reference Data are look-up lists and mappings that are designed to work in conjunction with Data Rules to scale data manipulation tasks.
 You can read more about the Reference Data in this blog: It Takes Data To Clean Data.

 The ingredients we need for this marketing automation segmentation recipe are: